 Staining vs. Non-Staining Watercolors

-Some watercolor paints penetrate the paper, creating a “stain,” while others lay on the surface of the paper, making it easier to erase unwanted lines with a sponge or by scraping the paper.
-This really comes down to the pigment, and if you are a beginner, with a little practice you'll begin to understand which pigments stain.
+Some watercolor paints penetrate the paper, creating a “stain,” while others lay on the paper's surface, making it easier to erase unwanted lines with a sponge or by scraping the paper.
+This really comes down to the pigment, and if you are a beginner, with a little practice, you'll begin to understand which pigments stain.
 Staining will also become a factor when layering colors, as non-staining watercolors can become muddy when mixed.
-Try testing out your colors on a white piece of paper to understand which colors in your palette are non-staining, as it varies by brand.
+Try testing out your colors on a white piece of paper to understand which colors in your palette are non-staining, as they vary by brand.

 Pans or Tubes